Teaching Social Skills

 -Accepting responsibility for one's own (mis)behavior

--Dealing with losing/frustration/making mistake/insults in an appropriate manner (without yelling or physical aggression)
+-Dealing with losing/frustration/making mistakes/insults and so forth in an appropriate manner (devoid of yelling or physical aggression)

 -Initiating a conversation with others